+'''

-''' base64(username + ":" + expirationTime + ":" + md5Hex(username + ":" + expirationTime + ":" password + ":" + key))
+base64(username + ":" + expirationTime + ":" +

+md5Hex(username + ":" + expirationTime + ":" password + ":" + key))

 username:

-As identifiable to the UserDetailsService

 password:

-That matches the one in the retrieved UserDetails
+password:

 expirationTime:

-The date and time when the remember-me token expires, expressed in milliseconds
+milliseconds

 key:

 A private key to prevent modification of the remember-me token

 '''

 As such the remember-me token is valid only for the period specified, and provided that the username, password and key does not change.
 Notably, this has a potential security issue in that a captured remember-me token will be usable from any user agent until such time as the token expires.
 This is the same issue as with digest authentication.
 If a principal is aware a token has been captured, they can easily change their password and immediately invalidate all remember-me tokens on issue.
 If more significant security is needed you should use the approach described in the next section.
 Alternatively remember-me services should simply not be used at all.